abbas-taher/decision-tree-algorithm-example/README.md

       >>> print (entropy)
       0.9709505944546686

-If we compute Entropy for a any one record (drop all other 6 records) we get zero Entropy value because the is no variety in the data at all:
+If we compute Entropy for a any one record (drop all other 6 records) we get zero Entropy value because there is no variety at all in the data:

       # labels = [yes]
       >>> entropy = calculateEntropy(dataset[:-6])